PeterWangIntel/crosswalk-website/Try-Crosswalk.md

     They are used for describing the APK information through command line options.

     --name=NAME         The apk name.
+For example, --name="Your Application Name"
-For example, --name=YourApplicationName --package=PACKAGE   The package name.
+    --package=PACKAGE   The package name.
 For example,
                         --package=com.example.YourPackage